cnrosu/AutoHelpDesk/docs/microsoft-store-diagnostics.md

 ## 5. Use built-in diagnostics and troubleshooters

-1. Launch the **Windows Store Apps** troubleshooter (Settings > System > Troubleshoot > Other troubleshooters).
+1. Launch the **Windows Store Apps** troubleshooter (Settings > System > Troubleshoot > Other troubleshooters, or open [Troubleshoot settings](ms-settings:troubleshoot)).
    Record any fixes it applies.
 2. Run the hidden Microsoft Store diagnostic tool:

    ```powershell